 Note that for a single model and experiment (i.e., across all members of the ensemble), the values assigned to N, M, and L (which together define an individual ensemble member) should each be uniquely associated with, respectively, a specific initial condition, initialization method, and perturbed physics version.
 Thus, these numbers will be consistent across all members of an ensemble.
 For example the two different ensemble members, r3i1p7 and r3i1p8, should both be initialized from exactly the same initial conditions using the same method (because the "r and values" are identical) although the subsequent evolution of the simulations will presumably differ since they were produced by two different perturbed versions of the same model.
 There may be cases where "gaps" could be found in the list of ensemble members.
-If, for example, two different initial condition cases of the first procedure (say, every other case).
+If, for example, two different initialization procedures were used, but the second procedure was tested with only a subset of the initial condition cases of the first procedure (say, every other case).
 Then the list of ensemble members would look like: r1i1p1, r2i1p1 r3i1p1, r4i1p1, r5i1p1, r6i1p1, ..., r1i1p2, r3i1p2, r5i1p2, ...